Your child is trying. That's not the problem.

 After your child finishes reading or studying something, ask them to close the book or put down the notes and tell you what they just learned in their own words.

 What your child can recall without looking is a good indication of what their brain has held onto so far.
-What they cannot recall, even after studying it, is where the real work is.
+What they can't recall, even after studying it, is where the real work is.

-If this resonated and you want to understand what this looks like specifically for your child, start with The Reframe: Why Isn't It Sticking.
-It takes about two minutes and helps you see which areas of reading, writing, and learning might be worth looking at more closely.
+If you want to understand what this looks like specifically for your child, which areas of reading, writing, and learning might be worth looking at more closely, start with The Reframe: Why Isn't It Sticking.

 SOURCES CITED IN THIS POST